 Buying a house is a pretty big step, not just financially, but also in terms of your lifestyle.
 And whether it’s your first time or your 10th time buying a piece of real estate, the process can be a little overwhelming.
-One way to remove some of the stress is to break the homebuying process into a series of simple steps.
+One way to remove some of the stress is to break the homebuying process into clear, manageable steps to buying a house.

-First things first: Before you get too deep into the process of buying a house, you’ll want to make sure you are in a good place financially.
-There are a number of factors to consider as you try to determine whether you are really ready for homeownership:
+The first of the major steps to buying a house starts with understanding your financial readiness.
+Before diving into the home-buying process, make sure your finances are in solid shape There are a number of factors to consider as you try to determine whether you are really ready for homeownership:

-• Debt-to-income ratio.
-To determine your debt-to-income ratio, simply divide your monthly debts by your gross monthly income.
-Most lenders will require you to have a debt-to-income ratio of no more than 50 percent, but really, the lower the better.
+To calculate your debt-to-income ratio, or DTI, divide your monthly debts by your gross monthly income.
+Most lenders prefer a debt-to-income ratio below 50%, and the lower your ratio, the better your chances of approval

 2) Determine your budget.